Zanotta was named Technical Director on Jan. 30, 2019.

 At Grêmio, Zanotta oversaw the planning and execution of many of the club’s technical operations including player acquisitions, hiring, as well as contract negotiations and renewals.
 Aside from the club’s day-to-day operations, Zanotta endeavored to create a positive atmosphere by aligning the players and management with the club’s executive and technical commission.
 He also served as the club’s official representative in meetings with the South American Football Federation (CONMEBOL), soccer’s governing body for the continent.

 Zanotta served as sporting director for Santos FC from 2012 to 2015 before transitioning into an executive director position at Sport Recife.
 A trained lawyer, Zanotta’s connection to the sports industry emerged when he began working on player training contracts for the Brazilian Football Federation (CBF) and other Brazilian soccer clubs.
 To further his career in soccer, Zanotta enrolled in the prestigious FIFA Master program, receiving an MBA in Management, Law and Humanities of Sport in 2010.

 In addition to his native Portuguese, Zanotta is fluent in English, Spanish and Italian.
-In 1997, he spent a semester in the Dallas-Ft.
-Worth area as an exchange student at Northwest High School in Justin.
-Zanotta and his wife Carolina have two children, Izabel (5) and Frederico (3).
+In 1997, he spent a semester at Northwest High School in Justin, Texas as an exchange student.